Alpha-Serpentis-Developments/Aevo4J/README.md

 Aevo4J is an unofficial implementation of [Aevo's](https://aevo.xyz) REST APIs and WebSockets in Java.

 ## What is Supported?
-REST APIs and WebSockets are currently supported.
+REST APIs and WebSockets are supported.

-## How Do I Use Aevo4J?
+## How Do I Use Aevo4J In My Project?
 **Note**: Aevo4J requires Java 17 or higher!

 ### Importing from Maven or Gradle (not actually available yet)